Bounds on Average Effects in Discrete Choice Panel Data Models: Empirical Analysis

 \afterpage{ \begin{landscape}

 \end{landscape} }

 Results for this first illustration are reported in the top panel of Table \ref{tbl:emp}.
 All methods agree that having at least one child younger than three has a negative impact on labor force participation.
 This is also in line with the results obtained by \citet{CFHN13} who consider a shorter sample, covered by our dataset (see their Table III).
 The confidence intervals for the outer bounds are wider than the rest, but this is normal as it is the only method that allows for heterogeneity of $\beta_i$.
 Heterogeneity of $\beta_i$ is quite likely, as the effect of having a child younger than three will vary depending on various conditions.
 For example, families with higher income will have easier (and better) access to child care.
 Geographical proximity of grandparents (who can, at least from time to time, provide child care) is also likely to have an effect on $\beta_i$.
 Moreover, the effect of having children younger than three may differ depending on the actual number of children.
-The wider confidence bands provided by our method reflect all such considerations.
+The wider confidence bands provided by our method reflect all such considerations.\footnote{An alternative approach to accommodating heterogeneity in $\beta_i$ is to use finite discrete mixtures \citep{BC10, BC14}.
+However, with $T=7$ periods, such models can identify at most approximately $T/2 \approx 3$ mixture components \citep{BC13}, which may not fully capture the richness of heterogeneity in labor force participation responses.}

 In the second illustration, we consider the static logit specification with a richer set of covariates:

 where $educ_{it}$ is the highest completed grade (as of May 1 of the survey year) and $spouseinc_{it}$ is the total income of the spouse from wages and salary in past calendar year.
 The sample for this exercise covers all even years from 1990 to 1998.
 We do not include individuals whose spouse had zero income at any point during this period.
 Average effects for the covariates $kids3_{it}$ and $educ_{it}$ are based on \eqref{marg1}, where we use $(x_1,x_2)=(1,0)$ and $(x_1,x_2)=(educ_{it}+1,educ_{it})$, respectively.
 Average effects for log spouse income are calculated using $\eqref{marg2}$ with $x_{k,it}=\ln(spouseinc_{it})$.
 The outer bounds are obtained using the uniform linear program of Section \ref{sec:uniflp} whereas the inference approach of Section \ref{sec:alternativeinf} is used to generate the confidence bands.\footnote{We first obtain the confidence bands across a selection of $\alpha$ and $\gamma$ such that $\alpha+\gamma=0.05$, and then report the shortest confidence interval among these.}